diyadas/bioc2018singlecell/README.md

 This workshop will be presented as a lab session (brief introduction followed by hands-on coding) that instructs participants in a Bioconductor workflow for the analysis of single-cell RNA-sequencing data, in three parts:
-1. dimensionality reduction that accounts for zero inflation and over-dispersion common in single-cell RNA-seq
+1. dimensionality reduction that accounts for zero inflation and over-dispersion common in single-cell RNA-seq and allows for the incorporation of sample- and gene-level covariates
 2. cell clustering that employs a resampling-based approach resulting in robust and stable clusters
 3. lineage trajectory analysis that uncovers developmental processes and is flexible to the input